pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `resource_control`: Resource control for the service.
 If this field is configured, the field content is merged with the `resource_control` content in `global` (if the two fields overlap, the content of this field takes effect).
 Then, a systemd configuration file is generated and sent to the machine specified in `host`.
 The configuration rules of `resource_control` are the same as the `resource_control` content in `global`.

+- `additional_scrape_conf`: Customized Prometheus scrape configuration.
+When you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the content of the `additional_scrape_conf` field to the corresponding parameters of the Prometheus configuration file.
+For more information, see [Customize Prometheus scrape configuration](/tiup/customized-montior-in-tiup-environment.md#customize-prometheus-scrape-configuration).

 For the above fields, you cannot modify these configured fields after the deployment:

 - `host`